Neural Networks Without Magic: Occam’s Razor from a Programmer’s Desk

 API (C interface)

-All functions use C ABI.
+All functions use the C ABI.
 Signatures:

 // Create / free